chef/chef/kitchen-tests/README.md

 By default, the provisioner is configured to pull your most recent commit to `chef/chef`.
 You can change this by modifying the `github` and `branch` provisioner options:

 - `github`: Set this to `"<your_username>/<your_chef_repo>"`.
 The default is `"chef/chef"`.
 - `branch`: This can be any valid git reference (e.g., branch name, tag, or commit SHA).
-If omitted, it defaults to `master`.
+If omitted, it defaults to `main`.

 The branch you choose must be accessible on GitHub.
 You cannot use a local commit at this time.

 ### Testing pull requests

 These end-to-end tests are also configured to run on Buildkite with Docker containers when you submit a pull request to `chef/chef`.
-Kitchen is configured to pull chef client source code from the branch it is testing.
+Test Kitchen is configured to pull Chef Infra Client source code from the branch it is testing.
 There is no need to modify `kitchen.yml` unless you are contributing tests.

 ## Contributing